 Alternative rooming arrangements within the centre is no different to other access arrangements, such as prompters, supervised rest breaks etc. Senior staff with pastoral responsibilities will be aware of students with established and long term difficulties and which candidates may require and be eligible for alternative rooming arrangements.
-Working with the ALS Lead/SENDCo, and the exams officer (EO) who may highlight issues such as room availability and the need for additional invigilators, a centre-based decision is made on the need for alternative rooming arrangements.
+Working with the SENCo, and the exams manager who may highlight issues such as room availability and the need for additional invigilators, a centre-based decision is made on the need for alternative rooming arrangements.